Stay Positive as You Help Your Loved Transition to Assisted Living

 - Plan visits – It helps to surround your loved one with familiar faces.
 Set up a visit schedule with your family and loved ones.
 Even if they can’t visit in person, videos or calls work too.

 - Maintain independence – In the end, your goal during this transition is to help your loved one feel empowered in his or her new home.
 Talk to staff about ways they can support independence.
 For example, they may help your loved one to do something they enjoy—like cooking—on their own.

 Overall, adjusting to this change takes some time.
 Don’t pressure yourself or your loved one.
 Eventually, your loved one will settle into his or her new routine.
 The best thing you can do is to simply be there—no matter what they feel or need.

 Get to Know More About Autumn Leaves Assisted Living

 It’s easier to make the transition to assisted living when you feel confident about the community.
 Autumn Leaves is dedicated to helping our residents and families feel supported and encouraged so that every resident can thrive.
-Contact us today or schedule a virtual tour to find out more.
+Contact us today or schedule a tour to find out more.